CosmicLaca/ComfyUI_Primere_Nodes/README.md

 6; **Set existing values for all combos from your own environment.** Checkpoint, Lora, Lycoris, Style, Embedding, Upscale model, Detailer models, Primere Image Meta Saver and Hypernetwork selectors will be failed if not change right values on all input fields from your own environment.

-7; Choose your own image from your machine to the 'Primere Exif Reader'.
+7; Choose your own image from your machine to the 'Primere Exif Reader' or 'Primere Image Recycler'.

 8; **Update your Comfy to latest version** if workflow failed.
 I always do it before development, so my nodes and the workflow compatible with latest Comfy version.

 9; I develop my nodes and workflow continously, so do git pull from master branch once a week, and refresh nodes in saved custom workflow if required. **'Fix node (recreate)'** menu will keep previous connections.

-10; Sometime the node development change existing nodes, so the previous workflow failed after pull, usually with invalid input value.
+10; Sometime the node development change existing nodes, so the previous workflow failed after pull, usually by invalid/deprecated/missing input values.
 Then use right-click + **'Fix node (recreate)' menu** and maybe need to rewire changed nodes, or load the attached example workflows again if updated.

-11; Remove dynamic prompts from the filled prompt input nodes I used before the example workflow saved and pushed.
-Maybe you have missing wildcard files (https://civitai.com/tag/wildcard), and sometime the wildcard decoder sending error if source file not found.
-If you have wildcard files, just copy them to the 'wildcards' folder.
+11; Maybe you have missing wildcard files (https://civitai.com/tag/wildcard), and sometime the wildcard decoder sending error if source file not found.
+If you have custom wildcard files, just copy/symlink them to the 'wildcards' folder.

 12; Don't overwrite attached example workflows, because the git pull will write back to the original.
-Ff you modify, save as them to another name and path.
+If you modify, save as them to another name and path.

 <hr>